 An excellent way to share your group's Field Day story is via the Online Soapbox on the ARRL Web.
 Log on to www.arrl.org/soapbox and select Field Day.
 From that site, you may upload a narrative of your group's Field Day operation as well as photographs.
 Once these are proofed at ARRL Headquarters, they are posted to the web for thousands to share.
-In 2014 we had over four dozen Field Day Soapbox entries!
+In 2016 we had over 7 pages of Field Day Soapbox entries!